Radius Ensemble: About

 Accessibility is a fundamental philosophy of Radius.
-The group eschews the stuffiness and elitism often associated with chamber music and seeks to attract a new, generally younger and more informal, audience to its performances.
-The ensemble's primary performance venue is MIT's Killian Hall with occasional outreach concerts at various locations in the Greater Boston area.
-Radius Ensemble also performs one free family-oriented concert every spring.
+The group rejects the stuffiness and elitism often associated with chamber music and seeks to attract a new, generally younger and more informal, audience to its performances.
+The ensemble is an artistic partner at MIT, performing at the breathtaking new Thomas Tull Concert Hall with occasional outreach concerts at various locations in the Greater Boston area.